Yeping-Hu/yeping-hu.github.io/_pages/about.md

 I am currently a Machine Learning Postdoctoral Research Staff Member at Lawrence Livermore National Laboratory.
 I received my Ph.D. degree at the University of California, Berkeley, where I was a member of the [Mechanical Systems Control Lab](https://msc.berkeley.edu){:target="_blank"} and I was advised by [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/){:target="_blank"}.

-My research interests include **behavioral prediction**, **decision making** and **motion planning** for intelligent agents such as autonomous vehicles and robots.
-I've developed various approaches based on the concepts of probabilistic models, machine learning, and optimization.
+My research interests include: 1.
+Improvements to **machine learning capabilities** for general applications; 2. **Behavioral prediction**, **decision making** and **motion planning** for intelligent agents (e.g. autonomous vehicles & robots).
+I've developed various approaches based on the concepts of graph neural networks, probabilistic models, reinforcement learning, and optimization.

 I am open to research discussion and collaboration, please feel free to get in touch :)